 He didn't feel anything towards Kamui.
 That statement was true until now.
 But he just couldn't shake off the feeling that Kamui was about to do something totally reckless.
 And Subaru felt that he somehow had to stop the boy from doing anything rash.
-He felt that Kamui was too delicate and thus needed some adult guidance, which he knew he could never give, nor would Kamui wanted him to give those.
+He felt that Kamui was too delicate and thus needed some adult guidance which he knew he could never give nor would Kamui want him to.
 But he nevertheless couldn't leave the boy be.

 Kamui had decided, used the breakfast earlier to use as an excuse to see his friends off, and immediately escaped from the window.
 He ran towards the less crowded street, oblivious of the concerned presence that started following him in silence.
 Kamui knew he had to do this to know what he really wanted.
 He needed to go to the place where it all ended, at least for most of them.
 That cursed tower.
 He could see it now.
 He knew that if he wanted to find the answer to his miserable questions, he would find it there.
 If he wanted to live or die…